Richard P. Cushing

 Richard P. Cushing is a trial and municipal lawyer who practices primarily in the areas of complex litigation, land use matters, employment law, and the representation of public entities, corporations and insurance companies.

 Representation of Government Entities.
-Mr. Cushing represents numerous municipalities, school boards and counties as either special counsel or municipal counsel.
-As municipal counsel, he represents the Town of Clinton (Hunterdon County), the Borough of Washington (Warren County), the Borough of Hampton (Hunterdon County), the Township of East Amwell (Hunterdon County), and the Township of Knowlton (Warren County).
+Mr. Cushing has represented numerous municipalities, school boards and counties as either special counsel or municipal counsel.
+As municipal counsel, he has represented the Town of Clinton (Hunterdon County), the Borough of Washington (Warren County), the Borough of Hampton (Hunterdon County), the Township of East Amwell (Hunterdon County), the Township of Holland, and the Township of Knowlton (Warren County).
 He is also attorney for the Delaware Township Municipal Utilities Authority.

 Mr. Cushing has also been a frequent lecturer to mayors, township governing body members, police chiefs, law enforcement officers and other municipal officials with respect to municipal issues, and has written extensively on public entity issues.

 Representation of Insurance Companies.
 Mr. Cushing is regularly asked by insurance companies to defend the interest of their insureds in public entity cases, complex construction, general liability, fire and fraud cases.
 Mr. Cushing represented the JUA/MTF, a state chartered insurance organization, in a fraud action where two chiropractors sought nearly fifty-million dollars in recoveries from it.
 In cooperation with the New Jersey Attorney General's office, Mr. Cushing opposed this and filed counter claims for fraud in violation of the New Jersey Fraud Prevention Act.
 As a result of his efforts, not only were the chiropractors paid no money, but they paid a $750,000.00 fine and had their licenses suspended.